rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 zgrep <keyword> /proc/config.gz
 ```

-For any distribution, if your running kernel has both
+For any distribution, if your running kernel has set both
 ```
 CONFIG_IKCONFIG
 CONFIG_IKCONFIG_PROC
 ```
-set in its config, and if
+and if
 ```bash
 ls /sys/module/configs
 ```